Deformations of $G$-valued pseudocharacters: Dimension of for

 For a point $x \in \overline X_{\Thetabar} = \Spec(R^{\ps}_{\Thetabar}/\varpi)$, there is a natural $G$-pseudocharacter $\Theta_x \in \PC^{\Gamma}_G(\overline{\kappa(x)})$ defined after choice of an algebraic closure $\overline{\kappa(x)}$ of the residue field $\kappa(x)$ of $x$.

-In their analysis of the special fiber of the pseudodeformation space for $\GL_n$, Böckle and Juschka have noticed that irreducible points need not be unobstructed.
+In their analysis of the special fiber of the pseudodeformation space for $\GL_n$, Böckle and Juschka have noticed that points corresponding to irreducible representations need not be unobstructed.
 They have found a convenient characterization of obstructed irreducible points \cite[Lemma 5.1.1]{BJ_new}, which allows them to find good dimension bounds for the obstructed locus.
 We recall their definition \cite[Definition 5.1.2]{BJ_new}.
 It turns out, that for $G=\Sp_{2n}$ the dimension of the locus of special points for $\GL_{2n}$ is still small enough to get the desired estimates.

 \begin{definition} Let $k$ be an algebraically closed $\bbZ_p$-field and let $\rho : \Gamma_F \to \GL_{2n}(k)$ be an irreducible representation.
-We say, that $\rho$ is \emph{special}, if one of the following holds. \begin{enumerate} \item $\zeta_p \notin F$ and $\rho \cong \rho(1)$. \item $\zeta_p \in F$ and there is some degree $p$ Galois extension $F'/F$, such that $\rho|_{\Gamma_{F'}}$ is reducible. \end{enumerate} \end{definition}
+We say that $\rho$ is \emph{special}, if one of the following holds. \begin{enumerate} \item $\zeta_p \notin F$ and $\rho \cong \rho(1)$. \item $\zeta_p \in F$ and there is some degree $p$ Galois extension $F'/F$, such that $\rho|_{\Gamma_{F'}}$ is reducible. \end{enumerate} \end{definition}

-\begin{definition} We define the following subsets of $\overline X_{\Thetabar}$. \begin{enumerate} \item $\overline X_{\Thetabar}^{\irr}$ is the subset of irreducible points. \item $\overline X_{\Thetabar}^{\nspcl}$ is the subset of non-special irreducible points. \item $\overline X_{\Thetabar}^{\spcl}$ is the subset of special points. \item $\overline X_{\Thetabar}^{\pair}$ is the subset of points of pair type. \item $\overline X_{\Thetabar}^{\dec}$ is the subset of symplectically decomposable points. \item For any of the above subsets $\overline Y_{\Thetabar}^? := {\overline X}_{\Thetabar}^? \setminus \{\frakm_{R^{\ps}_{\calO, \Thetabar}}\}$. \end{enumerate} \end{definition}
+\begin{definition} We define the following subsets of $\overline X_{\Thetabar}$. \begin{enumerate} \item $\overline X_{\Thetabar}^{\irr}$ is the subset of irreducible points. \item $\overline X_{\Thetabar}^{\nspcl}$ is the subset of non-special irreducible points. \item $\overline X_{\Thetabar}^{\spcl}$ is the subset of special points. \item $\overline X_{\Thetabar}^{\pair}$ is the subset of points of pair type. \item $\overline X_{\Thetabar}^{\dec}$ is the subset of symplectically decomposable points. \item For any of the above subsets $\overline Y_{\Thetabar}^? := {\overline X}_{\Thetabar}^? \setminus \{\frakm_{R^{\ps}_{\Thetabar}/\varpi}\}$. \end{enumerate} \end{definition}

+We use the symbol $\dot{\cup}$ to denote a set-theoretic disjoint union (which need not be a coproduct of topological spaces).

 \begin{proposition} $\overline X_{\overline \Theta} = \overline X_{\overline \Theta}^{\nspcl} ~\dot{\cup} ~\overline X_{\overline \Theta}^{\spcl} ~\dot{\cup} ~(\overline X_{\overline \Theta}^{\dec} \cup \overline X_{\overline \Theta}^{\pair})$. \end{proposition}